tannerabread/aws-amplify-10341/README.md

 # amplify-js#10341

-The issue is happeninig on aws-amplify@4.3.32 and later
+## Background
+Vue/Vite apps not working with aws-amplify v4.3.32 up to current latest (v4.3.35)

+## Details
+* Throws error with 4.3.32-4.3.35

+* Does not throw error on 4.3.31 and before

-It happens with any of the imports related to "aws-amplify" found in the main.js of this repo.
+* It happens with any of the imports related to "aws-amplify" found in the `main.js` of this repo.
 They can be tested as a whole or isolated

+* Shows error: `TypeError: Object prototype may only be an Object or null: undefined at setPrototypeOf (<anonymous>)`

+## Reproduction
 To test, clone this repo and `npm i` then `npm run dev`

-Then cancel the running dev-server, `npm i aws-amplify@4.3.31` and `npm run dev` again and it should work
+Then cancel the running dev-server, `npm i aws-amplify@4.3.31` and `npm run dev` again and the app should load correctly